Vladimir-csp/uwsm/README.md

       # here additional vars can be set or unset
       export I_WANT_THIS_IN_SESSION=yes
       unset I_DO_NOT_WANT_THAT
-      # or prepare a config for WM
+      # or prepare a config for compositor
       # or set a var to modify what sourcing wayland-session-env, wayland-session-env-${__WM_ID__}
       # in the next stage will do
       ...